Albert Visetti: Early life

 Born in Solin in Dalmatia to a landowner Italian father and an English mother, Visetti was originally intended by his father for a career as a surgeon so was sent to the University of Padua to study medicine.
 Affected by the sights of the dissecting room, he withdrew and turned instead to music.
 He was awarded musical scholarships from the Austrian and Italian governments.
 He studied music at the Milan Conservatory where a friend was Arrigo Boito who wrote the libretto for Visetti's Cantico des Cantici, and where he was a pupil of Alberto Mazzucato in class composition, winning several awards.
 While there he made the acquaintance of Verdi.
 Visetti was later engaged as a conductor at Nice before moving to Paris where he was an assistant to the composer Daniel Auber at the Court of Napoleon III.
-While in Paris, he composed the opera Les Trois Mousquetaires after he met Alexander Dumas, who wrote the libretto.
+While in Paris, he composed the opera Les Trois Mousquetaires after he met Alexandre Dumas, who wrote the libretto.
 However, the almost complete manuscript was destroyed in a fire during the Siege of Paris.